Router Security | Surf SOHO Initial Configuration |

 Before doing anything, you might want to check that the Ethernet LAN Ports all work.
 If one is bad, it is best to know immediately.
 Don't ask why I make this suggestion.
 You can skip this and do it later.
 To test a LAN port, open a command prompt and try to ping the router using this command: "ping 192.168.50.1".
 This should work fine.
 Then plug into each of the other three LAN ports and do the same Ping command.
 Wait 5-10 seconds after plugging into the LAN port before doing the Ping.
 On a Chromebook, first disable the WiFi.
 ChromeOS tells you if it has connected to the Ethernet port.

-The network is password protected and the password is the last eight characters of the LAN MAC address.
+The default Wi-Fi network is password protected and the password is the last eight characters of the LAN MAC address.
 You can find the LAN MAC address on a label on the bottom of the router.
 To me, the font was too small to read, I had to take a picture of it with my phone.

 A MAC address consists of letters and numbers.
-Enter any letters in the LAN MAC address in upper case.
+The letters used in the default Wi-Fi password are all upper case.
 Any circles are zeros, the letter OH is not valid in a MAC address.
-For the Wi-Fi password, ignore the dashes in the MAC address.
-To sum this up with an example: if the label on the bottom has a LAN MAC of
+The MAC address is printed on the label with dashes between every other character.
+For the default Wi-Fi password, ignore the dashes.

 10-56-DA-58-BC-23